 There are 275 elected seats in the House of Representatives (HoR) and 550 seats in seven State Assemblies (SAs).
 The SAs and the HoR will be elected through a mixed electoral system with 60 percent of legislators elected through first-past-the-post (FPTP) and 40 percent by proportional representation using closed lists of candidates submitted by parties.
-Voters will therefore cast four votes on Election Day: one for an FPTP candidate for the HoR; one for an FPTP candidate for their SA; one for the party list for the HoR; and one for the party list for their SA.
+Voters will therefore cast four votes on Election Day: one for an FPTP candidate for the HoR; one for an FPTP candidate for their SA; one for the party list for their SA.